anshuldante/ai-ds-ml-practical/machine-learning-ai-foundations-linear-regression/readme.md

 * ### Checking Assumptions: Durbin Watson

-  * If the Durbin-Watson value is fairly close to 2, the relationship is a healthy.
+  * If the Durbin-Watson value is fairly close to 2, the relationship is a healthy one.
-  * In general the value lies between 1.5 and 2.5
+  * In general, the value lies between 1.5 and 2.5

 * ### Checking Assumptions: Levine's test